ekhh/anki-spell-checker/README.md

 > `.txt` files must consist of one word per line.
 A `.aff` file is optional; if you do not supply one, no additional rules will be used.

 1. Navigate to `Tools` > `Add-ons` > `Anki Spell Checker` > `Config`.
-2. Click on the `Excluded Words` button; a folder should open.
+2. Click on the `Ignored Words` button; a folder should open.
 3. Place your file(s) therein and return to the configuration window.
 4. Click on the `Compile` button and reopen the window.